tthorntone/AdNauseam-Wiki/Dynamic-filtering.md

-Dynamic filtering, introduced in version 0.7.0.0, allows a user to filter dynamically certain classes of requests.
+Dynamic filtering, introduced in version 0.7.0.0, allows a user to filter dynamically certain classes of requests on a 1st- and 3rd-party basis.
 Currently, `script` and `iframe` objects can be dynamically filtered, i.e. filtered on or off without having to create a custom filter.

 This feature is not suited for users who like an install-and-forget blocker.
 Thus it is tucked away by default, and all dynamic filters are turned off by default.